novayo/LeetCode/2018_Check_if_Word_Can_Be_Placed_In_Crossword/README.md

 * Memory Usage: 26.4 MB, less than 86.82% of Python3 online submissions for Check if Word Can Be Placed In Crossword.

 > brute force

+---

+try_3.py: O(N) O(1)

+* Runtime: 2139 ms, faster than 56.05% of Python3 online submissions for Check if Word Can Be Placed In Crossword.
+* Memory Usage: 27 MB, less than 46.77% of Python3 online submissions for Check if Word Can Be Placed In Crossword.

+> brute force